Vertex-imprimitive symmetric graphs with exactly one edge between any two distinct blocks: Affine case

-\textbf{Acknowledgements}~ T. Fang was supported by the China Scholarship Council, B. Xia by the National Science Foundation of China (NSFC 11501011), and S. Zhou by the Australian Research Council (FT110100629) and the MRGSS of the University of Melbourne.
+\textbf{Acknowledgements}~ T. Fang was supported by the China Scholarship Council, X.~G.~Fang by National Science Foundation of China (NSFC 11231008), and S. Zhou by the Australian Research Council (FT110100629) and the MRGSS of the University of Melbourne.
+The authors would like to thank the anonymous referees for their comments that lead to improvements of presentation.

 {

 }